-The Board of Directors chooses and invites the films which will be presented in Competition, Out of Competition or for Un Certain Regard.
+The Festival de Cannes chooses and invites the films which will be presented in Competition, Out of Competition or for Un Certain Regard.

-Each film invited to be part of the Official Selection by the Board of Directors will receive a Certificate of Participation.
+Each film invited to be part of the Official Selection by the Festival de Cannes will receive a Certificate of Participation.

 Only films that meet the following conditions may be chosen for invitation in the Official Selection:

 - Films that have been produced during the twelve months preceding the Festival;